Home

 By Rigorous Resources for High School English

-The resource packet will come to you in two separate formats: Word docs *and* PDFs.
-Because the Word doc is editable, you'll be able to customize the materials to suit your teaching style and/or the needs of particular students — year after year.
-If you don't have Microsoft Word, you'll still be able to access the PDF version, which is easy to navigate and quick to print!
+These workbooks and answer keys will come to you in two separate formats: Word Docs *and* PDFs.
+Because the Word docs are fully editable, you'll be able to customize them to match the skill levels of your students — year after year.
+If you don't have Microsoft Word, you'll still be able to access PDF versions — which are easy to navigate and quick to print.

 Happy teaching!